NHSDigital/bcss-playwright/docs/utility-guides/BatchProcessing.md

   - This is the description of the batch.
 For example: **Pre-invitation (FIT)** or **Post-investigation Appointment NOT Required**
 - `latest_event_status`:
   - Type: `str | None`
   - This is the status the subject will get updated to after the batch has been processed.
 It is used to check that the subject has been updated to the correct status after a batch has been printed.
-If there are multiple idfferent status in the same batch, provide them all in a list.
+If there are multiple different status in the same batch, provide them all in a list.

 #### Optional Arguments